Reimagining MoGraph Mentor's Online Presence

 Understand our early adopters and research new audiences to design a better user experience

-I also implemented a survey in our most downloaded free course to probe our beginner audience.
+Additionally, I implemented a survey in our most downloaded free course to gather input directly from beginners, providing valuable quantitative data to complement the qualitative insights.

 Design Iterations